-Signs you’re getting fired due to performance, misconduct, or external reasons beyond your control.
-One sign is that your responsibilities suddenly change.
+Signs you’re getting fired due to performance, misconduct, external reasons beyond your control, or actions by someone else, e.g., you’re misrepresented.

-Signs you might be getting fired fall into three key categories: performance, misconduct (or other non-performance-related issues), and external reasons outside your control.
+The signs you’re getting fired fall into four key categories: performance, misconduct (or other non-performance-related issues), external reasons outside your control, and deliberate actions by someone else.
 The most common signs that you’ll be terminated by your company include sudden changes in responsibilities, drastic reduction in workload, employers unbothered by your mistakes, being set up to fail, and exclusion from important meetings.

-Strangely, it’s easier to spot those warning signs in others, but when it’s happening to you, it’s much harder to see it coming.
+Getting fired often feels like a sudden shock.
+Strangely, it’s much easier to spot the warning signs in others but when it’s happening to you, it’s harder to see it coming.

 This article clarifies all the top signs that you’re the one getting fired, including how to respond when you notice those signs and what to do to prevent getting fired in the first place.